wuyichen24/system-design-knowledge/patterns/resiliency_patterns/Circuit_Breaker.md

 ## Solution
 ### Concepts
 - Detects failures and prevents a failure from constantly recurring.

+### Implementation
+- Basic mechanism
-- Circuit breaker is added in the middle of a client and service.
+   - Adds circuit breaker in the middle of a client and service.
    - Circuit breaker monitors failures by tracking the number of failures.
    - Once the error rate exceeds some threshold, the circuit breaker will trip so that all further calls fail immediately.

-### Implementation
-- Self-resetting: Need an external intervention to reset the circuit breaker when things are well again.
+- Self-resetting: Needs an external intervention to reset the circuit breaker when things are well again.

 ## Pros & Cons
 ### Pros